The pathway project has come to an end. Here we present our final intellectual outputs:

 A mentorship handbook has been developed describing the setup of the mentorship programme (view mentorship handbook, and spanish version).
 The handbook includes tips and tricks for long-term mentorship that can help guide clinician-scientists throughout their whole training, which can take more than 10 years starting at Masters level.
 Mentors play an important role in the success of a mentor-mentee relationship.
 Therefore, a mentor profile is integrated in the handbook to facilitate the selection and matching process of mentors and students.
 A natural match between the mentor and student is necessary to start a successful mentorship relationship and we aim to facilitate this.
 Furthermore, this mentorship handbook can be used as a guide to develop a mentorship programme for clinician-scientists in other institutions after the life-time of the project.

-A professional development portfolio for students has been developed and will be published soon.
+A professional development portfolio for students has been developed and is available for download here (spanish version here).
 This portfolio is integrated in the online course environment and can be used as preparation before the start of a mentorship session.
-It includes preperatory assignments focused on different aspects of self reflection and career planning.
+It includes preparatory assignments focused on different aspects of self reflection and career planning.
 Every clinician-scientist will face crossroads during his or her career and this portfolio can provide guidance along the way.

 The mentorship programme starts with a joint, international, online course which prepares students for their mentoring sessions and facilitates the matching process.
 During this course, the following topics are discussed: theory on mentorship, defining success, 21st century skills, and career pathways.
 As all participants of the Translational Medicine Summer School can sign up for the mentorship programme, both early career clinician- and life scientists can enroll.
 We believe that interaction between these two groups creates added value in this programme as their working environments are very much intertwined.